Pollution Episodes

-A significant and prolonged episode of widespread 'moderate' ground-level ozone pollution in 2025 began on Saturday, 27th April, across London and southeastern England.
+A prolonged episode of widespread 'moderate' ground-level ozone pollution began Wednesday 11th June across London.
 Elevated ozone levels have been recorded each subsequent day and current meteorological forecasts suggest this episode is likely to continue in the coming days.

 It is crucial to understand that ozone is a regional-scale pollutant.
 Unlike nitrogen dioxide (NO2), which can vary significantly near traffic sources, ozone concentrations tend to be more uniform across wide areas.
 Therefore, measurements at a single site often reflect exposure levels affecting vast numbers of people across the city and surrounding regions.
 The UK's Daily Air Quality Index (DAQI) for ozone is based on the maximum running 8-hour mean concentration observed during a 24-hour period.